springheart199279/Livewire_Tailwind/README.md

-### Laravel Livewire w/ Alpine.js Demeo
+# Laravel Livewire w/ Alpine.js Demeo

-To be honest, I really enjoy Livewire/Alpine!
+### I really enjoy Livewire/Alpine!
 Composing UI while staying within Laravel felt like super convenient.
 And, coming from a Vue background, the Alpine syntax felt familiar.

 Unfortunately, I don't have any more personal time to throw at this so there's a few requirements I'm missing: